Apple’s iPhone 6 iOS 10.3.3 update is small but it could have a dramatic effect on your device’s performance.

 We’ll continue to update this page as we push away from the release date so check back in with us for regular changes.

 The iPhone 6 iOS 10.3.3 update isn't very big and it should only take you a few minutes to download and install on your iPhone 6 or iPhone 6 Plus.

-If you're coming to iOS 10.3.3 from something older than iOS 10.3.2, expect the process to take a bit longer due to the upgrades you missed.
+If you're coming to it from something older than iOS 10.3.2, expect the process to take a bit longer due to the upgrades you missed.

 We recommend putting aside 15-20 minutes of quiet time in order to monitor your iOS 10.3.3 download and installation for problems.
-For more on how long it will take you, take a look at our guide to the iOS 10.3.3 download.
+For a closer look at how long it will take you, take a look at our guide to the iOS 10.3.3 download.

 Some iPhone 6 and iPhone 6 Plus users are complaining but we haven't noticed any abnormal battery drain during our brief time on iOS 10.3.3.